dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/Dirigible-Basics/ManagingEntityTemplates.md

 # Create an Entity Management User Interface

-Follow these steps in order to create a user interface to manage entities in your Dirigible application.
+Follow these steps in order to create a user interface to manage entities in your Eclipse Dirigible application.

 ## Prerequisites

-* Have a project created in the Dirigible Web IDE.
+* Have a project created in the Eclipse Dirigible Web IDE.
 * Have at least one Data Structure created.
 * Have at least one Scripting Service created.